svenyurgensson/mdb_mediaserver/README.md

 After sucesfull compilation directory build/ will contain linux and osx executables

-To deploy you need to run:
+To check what you can do with this script you need to run:

     mina tasks

 And read output

+To deploy server you need do:

+    make
+    mina server:deploy

 ## System requirements